h3nnn4n/colosseum_website/README.md

 # Colosseum Website

 The website for [Colosseum](https://colosseum.website), the automated AI Tournament engine.
+This project contains the user facing website, a public API as well as the internal API used by the tournament engine.

 # Local setup